xieyuheng/postmark/README.md

 ### Components

-Components for rendering Postmark `Nodes`, where your can plugin custom components to render your custom markdown extensions.
+Components for rendering Postmark `Nodes`.

+By which your can provide custom components to render your markdown extensions.

 - [postmark-components-vue2](https://github.com/xieyuheng/postmark-components-vue2)
   (require [tailwindcss](https://tailwindcss.com))